How to Spend One Day in Paris: Detailed Itinerary

 Dinner in Paris

 • Girafe: This elegant restaurant serves fresh seafood which you can enjoy from their terrace with a backdrop of the Eiffel Tower.
-If you want to see the other Arc de Triomphe whilst you tour Paris in a day, you can walk there from Giraffe in 20 minutes.
-This way you’ll see it all lit up when it’s at its most magical.
-(Closest metro station: Trocadéro)
+If you want to see the other Arc de Triomphe lit up at night, you can walk there from Giraffe in 20 minutes.

-• Beefbar Champs-Elysées: As you can tell from the name, this one is meat-heavy so avoid if you’re not a carnivore.
-Beefbar serves some of the best steaks in Paris in a deluxe setting.
+• Beefbar Champs-Elysées: Beefbar serves some of the best steaks in Paris in a deluxe setting.
 Request a table in the main dining room for the full Belle Époque experience.
-Walk off your meal and your Paris itinerary with a nighttime stroll along the Champs-Elysées.
-(Closest metro station: Alma-Marceau)

-• Juveniles: This wine bar is more laid back than the other restaurants I’m recommending but the quality of the food is unparalleled and it has a lovely ambience.
+• Juveniles: This wine bar is more laid back than the other restaurants I’m recommending but the quality of the food is unparalleled and it has a lovely ambiance.
 You can tuck into locally sourced classic French fare and browse from what feels like hundreds of wines.
-(Closest metro station: Pyramides, Palais-Royal-Musée du Louvre)